Lucid-Will/Fabric-Capacity-Monitoring/README.md

 Lucid Capacity Monitoring is an open-source project developed to monitor and analyze Microsoft Fabric capacity metrics in a comprehensive and efficient manner.
 It aims to provide a clear and concise view of various capacity metrics such as operations, storage, and capacity unit consumption.

 The Lucid monitoring solution can also be used to assist with scoping exercises such as determining how much compute would be needed to run various workloads.
-For example, for a team considering Fabric, `the Lucid monitoring solution can be used along with a Fabric trial capacity to monitor activity over a duration of time enabling more accurate provisioning of capacity resources`.
+For example, for a team considering Fabric, `the Lucid monitoring solution can be used along with a Fabric trial capacity to monitor activity over a period of time, enabling more accurate provisioning of capacity resources`.

 Features:
 - **Capacity Metrics**: Monitor various capacity metrics like operations, users, minutes throttled, storage used, and capacity units consumed.